alexbrand/papers/Algorithms for Scalable Synchronization on SharedMemory Multiprocessors.md

 # Main argument
 The busy-wait contention can be eliminated by properly designed algorithms that ensure that processors are spinning on local variables.
-The only requirement in terms of hardware is a set of fetch-and-phi operations, and the ability to for a processor to read some portion of the shared memory without using the interconnection network.
+The only requirement in terms of hardware is a set of fetch-and-phi operations, and the ability for a processor to read some portion of the shared memory without using the interconnection network.

 # Spin Locks
 ## Test-and-set Lock